 For example, if an agent gives a new homeowner’s insurance client an internet-enabled moisture sensor or fire alarm, these items would both reduce risk and prevent claims through early detection and violate many states’ current laws on insurance rebating.
 Insurance companies, agents, and state regulators are looking to change that.

 With its 2021 update, the NAIC made changes to the Unfair Trade Practices Act to allow insurance companies and insurance agents to give clients products that directly reduce risk, minimize claims, or (in the case of health insurance) increase wellness.
-This new model law hasn’t been adopted in every state, but at least sixteen states have already either adopted it or are making changes to the same effect.
+It’s important to note that this new model law hasn’t been adopted in every state, but at least sixteen states have already either adopted it or are making changes to the same effect.

 The allowance for risk-lowering devices isn’t the only change the NAIC has proposed in its new model legislation on insurance rebating.
 A couple of other provisions include: